Eshikamahajan/Data-Analysis/README.md

 # Data-Analysis
-Summer Internship Work at IIT Ropar under Dr Dhiraj K Mahajan, Dr Asad H Sahir and Dr. Shreekant S. Padhee
+Summer Internship Work at IIT Ropar under Dr. Dhiraj K Mahajan, Dr. Asad H Sahir and Dr. Srikant S. Padhee.

 The following python code is written to analyze 1039 pre-final and final year students' data.
 The data was collected under TEQIP,Phase III and contained demographic details, Class X, class XII and B.Tech CGPA along with other confidential details.